Question: Why is my period 2 days late?

 What to do?

 Explain to a health professional about your body’s symptoms.
-Drugs like clomiphene and metformin are used to increase fertility chances in PCOS women.
-Also, weight reduction and exercise may also help.
+Drugs like clomiphene and metformin are used to increase fertility chances in PCOS women who are trying to conceive.
+Also, weight reduction and exercise may help, and some women are offered hormonal contraception to regulate their cycle.

 8. You have thyroid dysfunction

-Both hyperthyroidism and hypothyroidism can delay your period for some days.
+Both hyperthyroidism and hypothyroidism can delay your period or make it irregular.

 Other symptoms of thyroid problems are